 Consider, for example, that tolerance does not apply to equals - when your mother told you she would not tolerate more of that behavior she was using the word correctly because a clear guardian-dependent relationship existed, she was acting in your best interests, and she had both the right and the responsibility to enforce her views.
 It's not true in all cases, of course, but it is generally true that liberals who proudly pronounce themselves tolerant of other races, other creeds, other cultures, are implicitly assuming that the person or group they are speaking to accepts the idea that the speaker plays a parental role in a dependency relationship and is correspondingly willing to see whatever they're being exhorted to be tolerant of as separate, distinct, inferior, and in need of guidance.

 There's an Antiques Roadshow appraisal that you may have to see twice to understand just how effectively linguistic convention can be used to deceive both speaker and audience.
-The work at issue in the piece, a water color by Alice Huger-Smith, depicts the unity of creation in the form of an older black nanny dozing off in the sun while pretending to fish - but the appraiser doesn't seem to see that the woman completes the picture; that this painting, to the extent that it's about anything, is about man's place at the top of God's food chain.
+The work at issue in the piece, a water color by Alice Huger-Smith, depicts the unity of creation in the form of an older black woman dozing off in the sun while pretending to fish - but the appraiser doesn't seem to see that the woman completes the picture; that this painting, to the extent that it's about anything, is about man's place at the top of God's food chain.
 Instead, she reports that unnamed others have described Huger-Smith's work as "mysterious" and "atmospheric" while herself describing the artist as someone "who went out into nature" to make sketches she later turned into paintings.
-I have no idea what the appraiser's personal views are, but the broadcast bit contains four things that are practically diagnostic for modern liberalism: a failure to see past the nanny's role and skin color to the human within; an absolute inability to see the obvious contentment in her posture and behavior; the assumption that nature is something humans go into, but are not part of; and, the speaker's automatic recourse to wording distancing herself from the work, from the artist, and from the interpretation she offers.
+I have no idea what the appraiser's personal views are, but the broadcast bit contains four things that are practically diagnostic for modern liberalism: a failure to see past the woman's skin color to the human within; an absolute inability to see the obvious contentment in her posture and behavior; the assumption that nature is something humans go into, but are not part of; and, the speaker's automatic recourse to wording distancing herself from the work, from the artist, and from the interpretation she offers.